ebassi/graphene/doc/CODING_STYLE.md

 When in doubt, check the surrounding code and try to imitate it.

+You're strongly encouraged to use the [uncrustify](http://uncrustify.sourceforge.net/) source code beautifier tool to check and fix the coding style of your contributions.
+Graphene provides a list of options that implement the coding style below, as well as a list of files where the coding style applies.

 ### Line width

 The maximum line width for source files is 100 characters, whenever possible.